davigmacode/flutter_wheel_choice/README.md

 - 3D look and magnifier (`WheelEffect`) with tunable perspective and diameter
 - Item builder and label resolver (`WheelItem.delegate`, `itemLabel`)
 - Disable items and optionally loop the list (`itemDisabled`, `loop`)
-- Programmatic control with `FixedExtentScrollController`
+- Programmatic control with `WheelController`
 - Adaptive height with `expanded` and `itemVisible`

 ## Installation